shariqriazz/QuickScribe/instructions/common/language-rules.md

 - `<int3>` Polish
 	- Discourse markers: sentence-initial frame-setters integrate via comma when followed by propositional content ("just in case, internally it...")
 	- Verbalized punctuation: "comma"→,
-	- Interrogatives→?
+	- Interrogatives: apply question mark when sentence exhibits interrogative syntax
+		- WH-word sentence-initial (what/where/when/why/who/how/which) with inversion: "why was this not flagged"→"Why was this not flagged?"
+		- Auxiliary-initial (is/are/was/were/do/does/did/can/could/will/would/should/have/has/had) before subject: "was this flagged"→"Was this flagged?"
+		- Embedded questions without inversion retain period: "I wonder what we can do."
 	- Restraint on exclamatives (prefer lexical intensity)
-	- Capitalize
+	- Capitalize: sentence-initial and proper nouns; convert all-caps to sentence case preserving acronyms/initialisms
 	- Numbers: zero-three spelled/4+ digits, 25%, $5, 3.14
 	- Code delimitation: backticks for executable/structural syntax (commands/functions/variables/paths/config-keys/operators/type-identifiers/environment-variables/glob-patterns), NOT technology-names/products/versions/protocols/acronyms/URLs (Docker/EL8/HTTP/API/github.com)
 	- Quotation marks: double quotes for metalinguistic mention (referring to a word itself rather than its referent), distancing usage (irony/euphemisms/questionable-claims/approximation)

 ## Priority
-Agreement violations > structural > FANBOYS > disfluencies > punctuation
+Agreement violations > structural > interrogatives > FANBOYS > disfluencies > punctuation

 ## Specifics
 - Quantifiers: fewer people/less water; more/most both; greater for magnitude/abstract